uc-wilso6jm/it3038c-scripts/labs/Lab7/README.md

 Import-Module PSWordCloud
 ```
 Now we will want to define our words that will be used and define any parameters for the word cloud.
+**Note: The more words you use the longer it will take to process and create the word cloud.*
 ```powershell
 Import-Module PSWordCloud